 Landing a Job

 For me my break came when I got an interview with a program in which I had coached the athletic director’s son in Legion baseball and was friends with coaches within the college.
 It was all about luck and timing and not giving up, because especially as a Division III assistant, there is not much money involved.

 Working Up to Being a Head Coach

 At the Division III level, most positions are part time, and involve multiple different positions.
 My first head coaching position involved working a variety of different positions until it evolved into a full-time position.
 I worked as a security guard on campus, was an assistant coach for a sport I knew very little about, taught classes, and also drove the team bus for other teams.
 Obviously, this does not hold true for every school and is different at the different NCAA levels.

 What Level to Coach At?

-Deciding level to try and coach at is always an important question.
+Deciding which level to try and coach is always an important question.
 Knowing what each level entails can help you decide.

 - At the Division III level, there is a maximum of 40 games that can be played, not including conference tournament games and NCAA tournament games.
 There is also a maximum of 19 weeks in which a coach at the Division III level can have contact with their players.
 So, on the coaching side, there is more downtime as a Division III coach and more time for other activities.

 - At the Division II level, I believe, it is 56 allowable games.
 Coaches can have contact with their players all year round.
 After the fall season, coaches are allowed to work with players in small groups.
 There is a lot more time allowed to work with players, and also more time-consuming.

 - Then at the Division 1 level there are also 56 allowable games, which has come down dramatically since the 1980’s and 1990’s, and again more time consuming.